shc-0/screen-key-capture/README.md

 To install and set up the code, follow these steps:

-1. Clone the repository to your local machine using `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`.
+1. Clone the repository to your local machine using `[git clone https://github.com/shc-0/screen-key-capture.git]`.

-2. Install the required dependencies, which include Python and the `pyautogui` module.
+2. Copy the required dependencies, which is include in `lib` folder.

-3. Run the `keylogger.py` script to start capturing keystrokes and screen content.
+3. Run the `App.java` script to start capturing keystrokes and screen content.

 ## Usage

-To use the code, simply run the `keylogger.py` script.
+To use the code, simply run the `App.java` script.
 The script will start capturing keystrokes and screen content immediately, and will continue running until you manually stop it.

-The screenshots captured by the code will be saved in a folder named according to the date and time of the screenshot, with the `.png` extension.
+The screenshots captured by the code will be saved in a folder named screenshot and file will be saved according to the date and time of the screenshot, with the `.png` extension.
 The log file containing keystrokes typed by the user will be saved as `log.txt`.